stfc/PSyclone/doc/developer_guide/transformations.rst

 to a domain-specific PSyIR.
 The resulting PSyIR will then contain nodes representing higher-level concepts such as kernels or halo exchanges.
-This raising is performed by means of the transformations listed in the sections below.
+This raising is performed by means of the transformations listed in the sub-sections below.

 Raising Transformations for the NEMO API
 ----------------------------------------